CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/paton_computing_resources.rst.txt

     alias acme='ssh $USER@acme.chem.colostate.edu'

 To gain access to ACME, contact an admin to make an account.
-The current admins are Yeonjoon, Collin, Sabari, and Guilian (March 2023).
+The current admin is Abhijeet (June 2023).

 Local Resources
 ---------------

 The Paton lab also has a number of **local machines** available to students to use.
-These machines do not have a queueing system like many of the other computers do, but are useful for different tasks you may have.
+These machines do not have a queueing system like many other computers do, but are useful for different tasks you may have.

 Here are aliases to the local CSU resources: